Prescription Drug Abuse Stats and Facts

-Malibu Horizon - Leader in Prescription Drug Abuse Addiction Treatment
+Malibu Horizon - Prescription Drug Abuse Addiction Rehab Center

 Prescription drug abuse and addiction is a huge problem in the United States and around the world.
 Medications can be effective when they are used properly, but some can be addictive and dangerous when abused.
 Prescription drug abuse and addiction is often very subtle.
 When someone is in pain, for example, they need to take medication to relieve their discomfort.
 The problem often arises when they person becomes dependent on them.
 What often happens is they try to stop "cold-turkey", and end up using the drug to relieve the withdrawal symptoms.